GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Discussion and Mitigation

 \subsection{Mitigation and Recommendations}

 Based on our findings, we propose interventions targeting each stakeholder group. \textit{Addressing ghost citations requires coordinated action} across the entire publication ecosystem; no single stakeholder can solve this problem in isolation.
 Effective mitigation demands disrupting the pollution pipeline at multiple stages, from generation to publication.
-Below, we outline actionable recommendations for researchers, venue organizers, AI developers, and the research community.

-\textbf{For Researchers.} Verify every AI-generated output before adoption, whether citations, literature summaries, or draft text.
-Our data shows that even high-performing models fabricate, so we recommend retrieval-grounded tools over purely generative ones and heightened caution when AI output falls outside verifiable domains (e.g., recent citations, unfamiliar subfields).
-At minimum, check each cited title in a trusted index and treat missing DOIs or inconsistent metadata as red flags; avoid copy-pasting BibTeX entries without verification.
+\textbf{For Researchers.} Research should treat every AI-generated output as unverified until checked, whether citations, literature summaries, or draft text.
+Our data shows that even high-performing models fabricate; therefore, we recommend retrieval-grounded tools over purely generative ones, with heightened caution when AI output falls outside verifiable domains (e.g. unfamiliar subfields).
+At minimum, researchers should check each cited title in a trusted index, treat missing DOIs or inconsistent metadata as red flags, and avoid copy-pasting BibTeX entries without verification.
+We further suggest that researchers not cite any paper without reading at least its abstract or a direct summary from the source.
+Relying solely on AI-generated summaries or metadata risks propagating both mischaracterized claims and fabricated citations.

-\textbf{For Conference and Journal Organizers.} Deploy automated citation verification in submission systems (our survey shows 70.2\% strong support), require authors to attest that citations have been verified, provide lightweight verification tools to reviewers, and establish clear policies on AI-assisted citation generation.
-Require structured reference metadata at submission (e.g., BibTeX) and provide reviewers with a compact citation-risk summary to enable targeted checks without increasing burden.
+\textbf{For Conference and Journal Organizers.} Organizers should integrate automated citation verification into submission pipelines; our survey shows 70.2\% strong support for such measures.
+We recommend requiring structured reference metadata at submission, providing reviewers with compact citation-risk summaries to focus verification effort, and asking authors to attest that citations have been verified.
+Clear policies on AI-assisted citation generation should be established alongside lightweight verification tools for reviewers.

-\textbf{For AI Tool Developers.} Ground outputs in retrieval from verified sources rather than parametric memory wherever factual accuracy matters, clearly distinguish retrieved from generated content, and prompt users to verify before finalizing, interrupting the cognitive offloading that enables fabrication propagation.
-Enforce structured outputs with evidence fields (DOI, URL, or database identifier) and surface "not found" signals instead of fabricating metadata.
+\textbf{For AI Tool Developers.} Developers should ground citation outputs in retrieval from verified sources rather than pure generation.
+We suggest clearly distinguishing retrieved from generated content, prompting users to verify before finalizing, and enforcing structured outputs with evidence fields (DOI, URL, or database identifier).
+When a source cannot be found, systems should surface a ``not found'' signal rather than fabricate metadata.